 Lake George Climate Action Plan

 The Town and Village of Lake George were awarded a $25,000 grant IN 2016 from DEC to compete a joint Climate Action Plan to create strategies to reduce GHG emissions and dependence on fossil fuels, and to help the community understand and prepare for climate change.
-Through this project, the Town intends to become the first Certified Climate Smart Community in the Adirondack region.
+Through this project, the Town became the first Certified Climate Smart Community in the Adirondack region.

 The CSC Certification Framework is driving change in Lake George and has reinvigorated the Town and Villages’ joint Go Green Committee (GGC).
-The GGC is actively pursuing CSC Certification for the Town and Village, and has already implemented and submitted documentation to DEC for certification points for both municipalities.
-This project will create estimated 80 additional points, more than enough to achieve certification and enough reach part way to Bronze level certification.
-Specifically, the Town (sponsor) and the GGC will launch a high profile, year-long planning process to do the following:
+The GGC actively pursued and helped obtain CSC Certification for the Town and Village, and has already implemented and submitted documentation to DEC for certification points for both municipalities.
+This CAP project created estimated 80 additional points.
+Specifically, the Town (sponsor) and the GGC will launch a high profile, multiple year-long planning process to do the following:

 Clean Energy Communities

 Local governments in New York State can use the Clean Energy Communities program to implement clean energy actions, save energy costs, create jobs, and improve the environment.
 In addition to providing tools, resources, and technical assistance, the program recognizes and rewards leadership for the completion of clean energy projects.
-The Town of Lake George has identified plans to become a Clean Energy Community by 2017, and has already completed some of the high impact action items that are required as part of the program.
+The Town of Lake George is a certified Clean Energy Community as of 2020, and has completed 5 or more of the high impact action items required as part of the program to be certified.
 Read more about the program here: https://www.nyserda.ny.gov/All-Programs/Programs/Clean-Energy-Communities.

 Cleaner, Greener Communities

 Cleaner, Greener Communities Phase 2 funds projects that implement the regional sustainability plans.
-The Phase 2 link on right leads to details of the funding process.
 In Cleaner, Greener Communities Phase 1, regional sustainability plans were prepared by consortia of municipalities in ten economic development regions.
 The plans outline strategies and projects that will reduce greenhouse gas emissions, improve energy efficiency and deploy renewable energy.
 They emphasize urban revitalization and “green” infrastructure, but tailor these strategies to regional and local needs.

 Together, Climate Smart Communities and Cleaner, Greener Communities are creating regional networks of community support to reduce greenhouse gas emissions across the state, lower costs to municipal taxpayers and increase activity in the new “green” sector of the economy.
 Read more about the program here: http://www.nyserda.ny.gov/Statewide-Initiatives/Cleaner-Greener-Communities.aspx